Natural Water Phenomena just minutes from downtown Orlando

 Just a few minutes from Downtown Orlando, Wekiwa Springs State Park offers you the perfect opportunity to witness abundant wildlife, with its ethereal springs feeding the Wekiwa River and its tropical hammocks.

 Since the mid-19th century, Wekiwa Springs is Orange Country’s longest-running tourist attraction.
 It is without any doubt why this park has always been visited and wildly enjoyed by both Floridians and travelers!
 Floridians hold Wekiwa Springs close in their hearts.
-It has always been a special place where people spend their weekends observing crystal clear spring waters, paddling canoes and kayaks past the blooms of pickerelweed, and exploring the majestic scenes of the sand hill uplands and wildlife.
-It’s a perfect destination if you are looking for Things to do in Orlando.
+It has always been a special place where people spend their weekends observing crystal clear spring waters, paddling canoes and wekiwa springs kayak rentals past the blooms of pickerelweed, and exploring the majestic scenes of the sand hill uplands and wildlife.
+It’s a perfect destination if you are looking for Things to do in Florida.

 Guests can enjoy numerous off-road bicycle trails at Wekiwa Springs.
 The bicycle trail is approximately 9 miles long, but bicycles are also allowed on the 8-mile horse trails, since Wekiwa Springs Park offers multi-use trails.
 Rent bicycles from our Land Rentals page.